wbibile/LetsConfide/README.md

 * TPM storage keys are authenticated using RTM (Root of Trust Measurement)
 * Ability to configure ciphers used by the TPM

+## Requirements
+* Requires a JDK 8 compatible development environment at compile time
+* A TPM 2.0 module and a Java 8 compatible JRE must be abilable at runtime.